Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earache when flying is uncomfortable and affects the trip.
 Photo: Freepik

-Drinking plenty of water and eating healthy snacks before and during your flight can help reduce pressure in your ears from altitude, even if you have an earache.
-It also helps keep your blood sugar levels stable.
+Drinking plenty of water and eating healthy snacks before and during your flight can help reduce pressure in your ears from altitude changes, even if you have an earache.
+It can also help keep your blood sugar levels stable.

 Warm towel compress

-Applying a warm washcloth to the ear can relieve pain if the person has tinnitus due to an ear infection.
+Applying a warm washcloth to the ear can relieve pain if the earache is caused by an ear infection.
 People with sinus infections can apply a warm washcloth to their face to relieve sinus pressure, which can lead to a feeling of fullness in the ear.

 Use decongestants